reactiflux/reactiflux.com/pages/transcripts/christoph-nakazawa.md

 ---
 ## Engineer at Facebook London · Jest · Yarn · RNP

 **Christoph Nakazwa:**  Just to introduce myself, I'm Christoph and I manage the JavaScript Tools team at Facebook London.
-Currently we work on Yarn, Jest and Metro Bundler (https://github.com/facebook/metro-bundler) which powers React Native.
+Currently we work on Yarn, Jest and Metro Bundler which provides the development server and bundling infrastructure for React Native.

 Also, @gaearon sits across from me.
 We stare at each other a lot and joke about React and Jest and how Jest is eventually going to have more downloads one day.